Announcements

 The Cobalt Mining Museum strives to preserve Cobalt’s past and, as a result, boasts the world’s largest display of native silver ore as well as an impressive display of rocks and minerals from around the world!
 The museum’s collection of artifacts relating not only to mining but to the cultural and social life of the Cobalt Mining Camp, bringing those early days vividly to life.

-Hours: Summer 2025
+Hours: September 2025

-The Museum is OPEN 7 days a week: 9:30 am - 4:30 pm
+The Museum is OPEN Thursday - Monday: 10:00 am - 4:00 pm

 Museum Visit Fees: